CONNECTING LAX – LANDSIDE ACCESS MODERNIZATION PROGRAM (LAMP)

-This $14 billion modernization has created 121,640 local jobs and pumped billions into our economy.
-Learn More ›
+LAMP is part of a $14 billion modernization of LAX – creating 121,640 jobs and pumping billions into our economy.
+Learn More.

 Parking Structures 3 and 4 Closures

 Parking Structures 3 and 4 are undergoing elevator, stairway and pedestrian bridge construction.
 Use our wayfinding maps to navigate your way in and out of the structures.

 LAX Meet WazeDid you know our real-time traffic maps are now linked with Waze, the community-based navigation app?
 And you can see LAX parking lot availability in real time!

 Shuttle Changes on 1/23On January 23rd, private parking shuttles will only be allowed to use the upper level roadways, while hotel shuttles will only use the lower roads.
 Learn more.

 Look for the NumbersColumns on the lower level throughout the terminal area are being numbered so motorists can locate arriving passengers more easily.
 No more searching for each other!

 Where to FlyAway®FlyAway® buses drop you off on the Upper Departure Level and pick you up on the Lower Arrival Level of each terminal.
 Look for the green "FlyAway, Buses & Long Distance Vans" signs and you'll find each bus marked with its service location.
 Click for more.

 No Lazy Sundays HereSunday night is the busiest time for arrivals, with 5:30 pm to 1:30 am being peak hours.
 Plan ahead and visit our real time traffic map before you go.